 What is Cost of Equity?

-The Cost of Equity represents the minimum threshold for the required rate of return for equity investors, which is a function of the risk profile of the company.
+The Cost of Equity (ke) is the minimum threshold for the required rate of return for equity investors, which is a function of the risk profile of the company.

 If an investor decides to contribute capital to the investment or project, the cost of equity is the expected return, which should compensate the investor appropriately for the degree of risk undertaken.